 You can set the radius of ad targeting within a certain mileage of a specific location.
 Radius ad targeting allows you to define a range of distance from a geographical location.
 This is where you can really micromanage ad deliveries to target audience from high conversion areas.

-How to Define Location Radius in AdWords Campaign:
+How to Define Location Radius in Ads Campaign:

-- Log into AdWords account, go to the “Campaigns” tab.
+- Log into Google Ads account, go to the “Campaigns” tab.

 - Select the campaign you are working on.